Krishnatripathi09/Node-Js-Practice/README.md

 __globalThis__ Points to Global Object in all the Environments(Node JS, Chrome,Safari,Edge.)As different Environments had different keywords which point to global Objet in different environments.
 In 2020 ECMA Finalized __globalThis__ as the Object which will refer to global Object in all the Envrionments.

 # Node.js Modules
-Any piece of code written in a separate file is a module.Each file in Node.js acts as a module by default.
-To enable interaction between modules, we use module.exports and __require()__ (CommonJS) or export and import (ES Modules) for exporting and importing functionality.
+Any piece of code written in a separate file which is private to itself is a module.Each file in Node.js acts as a module by default.
+To enable interaction between modules, we use __module.exports__ and __require()__ (CommonJS) or __export__ and __import__ (ES Modules) for exporting and importing functionality.
 To make two modules work together, we use module.exports to expose functionality and require (CommonJS) or import (ES Modules) to use them in other files.

 require function is available to us anywhere in our Node Js Code.
 Whenever we run any program in Node Js require is always there just like global is always there similarly require is also there.So we can just require any file/module into another.

 # Node.js Modules System
-We can-not access private variables or functions which are there in a module in any other without the module in which they are present exporting them.
+We can-not access private variables or functions which are there in a module in any other module  without the module in which they are present exporting them.
 Modules protects their variables and functions from leaking.So to access any function or variables into another module we cannot just require them in another file and use them.
 To use them into another module we have to first export our variables and functions.
 For eg: In our sum.js we have a function to calculate the sum of 2 numbers but we cannot import the file sum.js in our app.js